As a company having crypto in my financial flows, what should I know?

 Some promising changes are already on their way.
 The immutable nature of blockchain technology makes it an accounting technology.
 Accountants today spend some time doing the reconciliation between invoices and payments.
 Getting to know which payment matches which invoice can be challenging.
 With blockchain technology, invoices and payments make one.
 Over the next few years, it will become harder to identify the difference between the accounting and the payment industries.

 Bookkeeping software is not interoperable with each other.
 You can not easily import and export from a software to another.
 Even when we manage to do it, it involves duplicating data.
 A blockchain-based invoice list will improve data communication between systems, without duplication.

 Payments are almost instant.
 It’s already possible to build an accounting dashboard in real-time.
 Auditing algorithms will be able to make their job in real-time too.
 As a result, tax calculation and tax payments could apply the same way.

 The current system is quite old.
 The crypto space is innovative and immature.
 It provides many tools.
-Crypto companies have a hard time to deal with fiscal and bookkeeping requirements.
-And it’s the very technology which is behind the cryptocurrencies that will help improve the system.
+Crypto companies have a hard time dealing with tax and bookkeeping requirements.
+And it’s the very technology that is behind the cryptocurrencies that will help improve the system.

 Over the years we’ve been making small improvements on top of the system.
 There is an opportunity for a new model to emerge.
 We could start from scratch, not without learnings costs though.